-The overall aim of the Master of Psychology in Forensic Psychology programme is to equip students with the necessary knowledge, values, attitudes and skills required to practise as a forensic psychologist.
-Firstly, the taught component of the course addresses a number of key issues in forensic psychology ranging from the understanding of criminal conduct and the exploration of specific types of offending, to assessment and intervention with criminal offenders, to understanding the intersection between psychology and the law and the implications for the criminal justice system.
-Secondly, students have 9 hours of supervised field placement per week throughout the course for them to develop the professional values, ethics, attitudes and skills to address the various psychological issues emergent in forensic settings.
-Thirdly students are also provided with training in research including the submission of a dissertation.
-The Master of Psychology in Forensic Psychology programme is the only route in Malta through which, when followed by two years of supervised practice, individuals can obtain a warrant to practice as Forensic Psychologists.
+The course equips you with the necessary knowledge, values, attitudes and skills to practise as a forensic psychologist.
+Firstly, the taught component of the course addresses key issues in forensic psychology ranging from the understanding of criminal conduct and exploration of specific types of offending, to assessment and intervention with criminal offenders, to understanding the intersection between psychology and the law and the implications for the criminal justice system.
+Secondly, you have 9 hours of supervised field placement per week throughout the course to develop the professional values, ethics, attitudes and skills to address the various psychological issues emergent in forensic settings.
+Thirdly, you are also provided with training in research including the submission of a dissertation.
+The Master of Psychology in Forensic Psychology programme is the only route in Malta through which, when followed by two years of supervised practice, you can obtain a warrant to practice as Forensic Psychologists.

 The Course shall be open to applicants who are proficient in the Maltese Language and who are in possession of the following qualifications:

 (a) a Bachelor degree in Psychology with at least Second Class Honours (Upper Division), or an equivalent qualification from this or another university or